 Robin Morgan, a feminist author who became editor of Ms. Magazine stated: "We can't destroy the inequities between men and women until we destroy marriage."

-Germaine Greer, author, scholar, and lecturer at the University of Warwick, England is quoted in The Female Eunuch, in 1971: "If women are to effect significant amelioration of the condition, it seems obvious that they must refuse to marry. ...
-The plight of mothers is more desperate than that of other women, and more numerous the children the more hopeless the situation seems to be. . . .
+Germaine Greer, author, scholar, and lecturer at the University of Warwick, England is quoted in The Female Eunuch, in 1971: "If women are to effect significant amelioration of the condition, it seems obvious that they must refuse to marry. . .
+The plight of mothers is more desperate than that of other women, and the more numerous the children the more hopeless the situation seems to be. . .
 Most women would shrink at the notion of leaving husband and children, but this is precisely the case in which brutally clear thinking must be undertaken."

 These people are sick!

 Andrea Dworkin, radical feminist author of several books, is quoted from the 1983 publication of one of her books in which she says: "Like prostitution, marriage is the institution that is extremely oppressive and dangerous to women."

 Jill Johnston, feminist author and journalist, quoted from her 1973 book Lesbian Nation: "Until all women are lesbians there will be no true political revolution."

 Claudia Card, professor of philosophy at the University of Wisconsin, Madison, in 1996 said: "The legal rights of access that marriage partners have to each other's person, property and life, makes it all but impossible for a spouse to defend herself (or himself) or to be protected against torture, rape, battery, stalking, mayhem, or murder by the other spouse. . .
 Legal marriage thus enlists state's support conditions conducive to murder and mayhem."

 Through these quotes what we hear is bold-faced rage against men.
 Even though God is not directly mentioned, it is rage against Him too, because marriage is the institution He created in order that there be stability within mankind.